About the Journal

 • Comprehensive Review Articles: These articles provide critical syntheses of existing literature, identify research gaps, and offer insightful perspectives on key issues and emerging trends in political science.
 Reviews should be comprehensive, analytical, and contribute to the advancement of knowledge in the field.

-Asian Political Science Review (APSR) is published bi-annually, with two volumes per year:
+Asian Political Science Review (APSR) is published bi-annually, with two issues per year:

 • No. 1: January - June